wagraham/wagraham.github.io/_posts/2015-09-07-taxonomy-of-biblical-theology.md

 A simple way to think about these differences is to see them on a spectrum from history to theology.
 In other words, does a biblical theologian focus more on history or more on theology when he or she studies Scripture?

 Klink and Lockett's book, <i>Understanding Biblical Theology</i>, provides a helpful heuristic tool to understand how different people study the Bible.
 The five specific differences (e.g., how the OT relates to the NT) provide a means to understand how and why someone makes an interpretive move in the way he or she does.
 I recommend reading Klink and Lockett's book to help pastors, students, and interested readers to understand what interpreters are doing when they come to the text of Scripture.

+{% include twitter_plug.html %}